gar1t/groktest/examples/defaults.md

     >>> "The sun is strong"  # +fails
     'The ... is strong'

-Enable it using the `wilcard` option.
+Enable it using the `wildcard` option.

     >>> "The moon hovers"  # +wildcard
     'The ... hovers'